MAAP-Project/maap-eclipseche-ops/INSTALLATION.md

 ### 4) Login to the MAS docker registry

 In order to pull MAAP-provisioned Docker images from Eclipse Che, we need to grant Docker access to the registry corresponding to the dev/ops environment where this ADE instance is running.
-For example: `microk8s.docker login registry.nasa.maap.xyz`
+For example: `microk8s.docker login registry.maap-project.org`

 ### 5) Import MAAP Stacks into Che